JensSabel/frontend-MortageCalculator/README.md

 Continue with the instructions below after successfully starting the backend:

-This project was bootstrapped with the Create React App To run the frontend, simply use the following command:
+This project was bootstrapped with the Create React App To run the frontend, you first need to install the node_modules file using the following command:

+    $ npm install

+After that, simply run the followin command to start the front end application:

     $ npm start

-If you run in to an issue with permissions, try to delete the 'node_module' file and run the following command before running the application again:

-    $ npm install
+Application starts running on http://localhost:3000

 # What the frontend does